Bye, Bye Bluebeard: Plot

 Bluebeard then straps Porky to a rocket before proceeding to eat his food.
 He spots the mouse—who pretends to be Bluebeard's conscience—and tries to eat him, resulting in a chase that ends with Bluebeard getting hit five times by the mouse with pies to the face in various containers.
 Meanwhile, Porky manages to stop the fuse on the rocket and Bluebeard, deciding to ignore the mouse, builds a guillotine to kill Porky instead.
 Just as Porky is about to be executed by Bluebeard, the mouse decides to help Porky by tricking Bluebeard into eating some bombs, which the murderer mistakes for popovers.
 After consuming them, Bluebeard sees smoke emitting from his mouth and frantically takes to the medicine cabinet, mixing together every drug in it.
 Before he can administer the resulting concoction, however, the bombs inside him explode, killing him.
 In the final scene, Porky happily shares a meal with the mouse in gratitude for saving his life.
 The mouse indicates his fat stomach to the audience and pats it contently.

-This film is a rare example of a Warner Brothers short in which a character (apparently) dies without a comic postscript (for example, reappearing as an angel or a ghost).